Accessibility Skip to main content

 Information about the roadworks taking place in Torquay.

 We want to give you as much notice and information as we can.
-This means you can to take this into consideration when considering:
+This means you can take this into consideration when considering:

 • taking an alternative route